qbmiller/session-buddy-parse/README.md

+# used for  session-buddy [chrome extension]

-# chrome extension session-buddy  export json file parse
+export json file
+use this to parse file ,then generate csv